Explainer: Monetization Governance

 Monetization Terms and Policies

-Social media platforms have terms and policies which set the rules for monetization.
+Social media platforms have terms and policies which outline their rules for monetization.

-The monetization terms are the legal basis of the partnership between platforms and their monetizing partners (that is, the social media users who have opted and been approved for a platform's monetization service).
+Monetization terms are the legal basis of the relationship between platforms and their monetizing partners (that is, the social media users that have opted and been approved to use their monetization services).

-The payout terms are the legal basis of the partnership between platforms’ monetizing partners and the platform’s payment processor.
-Some platforms operate their own, in-house payment processing, while others use third-party companies.
+Payout terms are the legal basis of the relationship between platforms’ payment processor and their monetizing partners.
+Some platforms operate their own, in-house payment processing, while others use third-party companies, such as Paypal or Stripe.

-Partner monetization policies specify which actors are not eligible monetization on a given platform.
-For example, some platforms prohibit political actors or employees of the platform itself from monetizing.
+Partner monetization policies specify which actors are not eligible for monetization on a given platform.
+Some platforms, for example, may prohibit political actors or employees of the platform from monetizing.

-Content monetization policies, sometimes referred to as “advertiser-friendly guidelines”, specify what kinds of content are not eligible for monetization.
-For example, most platforms prohibit the monetization of reused or unoriginal content.
+Content monetization policies, sometimes referred to as “advertiser-friendly guidelines”, specify the kinds of content that are not eligible for monetization.
+Most platforms, for example, prohibit the monetization of reused and unoriginal content as well as content that otherwise violate their community guidelines.

-Each monetization service is further subject to its own set of policies.
-These specify the eligible type of content, the applicable fee and payout structure, and minimum eligibility requirements.
-Eligibility is typically determined based on an account’s subscriber count and level of activity and engagement.
+Each monetization service is further subject to its own set of requirements.
+These specify the type of eligible content, the applicable fee and payout structure, as well as minimum eligibility requirements.
+Eligibility is typically determined based on an account’s follower count, level of activity and engagement.
 It may also include requirements around the location of the account admin(s) and language of the content.

 Monetization Enforcement